rewiring-nz/household-model/METHODOLOGY.md

 ### Solar self-consumption

-How much the household is able to self-consume their generated solar electricity will influence their savings.
+How much a household is able to self-consume ($E_{self-consumed}$) from their generated solar electricity will influence their savings.

-To calculate how much of their generated solar they are able to consume, we assume the a self-consumption rate of 50% for appliance energy needs, and 50% for vehicle energy needs.
+WWe assume the a self-consumption rate of 50% for appliance electricity needs, and 50% for vehicle electricity needs.
 This is based on the following assumptions:

 - Water heating, which is near a third of average household loads, can be moved almost entirely into the solar window in what is described as a “thermal battery”.
 This is similar to existing “ripple control” used in New Zealand electric water heaters to avoid peak electricity times.
 - Other appliances, such as space heaters, can only be moved a small amount, with significant energy needs being met outside the solar window.
 - We consider this to be a conservative estimate of the load shifting possible by households.
 For example, with new electric vehicles having more range than a week or even two weeks of driving, households could choose to charge near 100% from solar on weekends or, if they are at home during sunlight hours, any time during the week.
 - The other electricity consumption is assumed at full grid electricity costs, which we also consider to be conservative as households often have access to low cost electric vehicle charging rates during off peak periods.

-Refer to the logic in `get_e_consumed_from_solar()` ([file](src/savings/energy/get_electricity_consumption.py)) for more details.
+Please refer to the logic in `get_e_consumed_from_solar()` ([file](src/savings/energy/get_electricity_consumption.py)) for more details.

 ## Battery impact

 We then calculate how much of the solar generation is stored in battery, then consumed or exported.

- assume all machine types have the same self-consumption rates from the battery, so we can ignore how much of each machine category's needs are met by the battery storage.
-In future, we may wish to be more sophisticated about how certain machines pull more from the battery due to usage patterns.
+This impacts how much of the grid's peak prices can be offset by night rates.

-    # We assume that all the electricity stored in the battery is from solar.
+We assume that all the electricity stored in the battery is from solar.
 We don't yet allow for batteries (and therefore arbitrage) without solar.

-Battery cycle costs are calculated over a 15 year, 5475 cycle life.
-We assume a round trip efficiency of 95%.
+If the energy remaining from generation after self-consumption is less than the battery's capacity, battery stores all the remaining energy.
+If there is more energy remaining than the capacity, the battery is filled to capacity.
+We assume that all machine types have the same self-consumption rates from the battery.
+A future improvement may be to have different battery consumption rates for each machine type, since certain machines are able to shift their consumption times more easily than others (e.g. water heaters vs. cooking).

+## Solar export

+The amount of electricity exported to the grid is calculated as follows:

+$E_{exported} = E_{generated} - E_{battery} - E_{self-consumed}$

+## Grid consumption

 Energy prices for petrol, diesel, and natural gas, come from the average of the most recent four quarters of the [MBIE Energy Prices data](https://www.mbie.govt.nz/building-and-energy/energy-and-natural-resources/energystatistics-and-modelling/), based on 2024 New Zealand dollars.
 These prices are reconciled with a comparison of prices available to consumers from PowerSwitch provided by ConsumerNZ for May 2024.
 Where data is not provided (e.g. wood), an online comparison of prices is used.
 While MBIE provides combined residential gas fixed and volume costs in a combined rate, this is split into a lower cost volume rate, and a fixed yearly rate from natural gas offers available on PowerSwitch.